spasiu/ct-mobile/README.md

 ## ./test directory

-This directory will hold your Jest configs and mocks
+This directory will hold Jest configs and mocks

 ## app.tsx

-This is the entry point to your app.
+This is the entry point to the app.
 This is where you will find the main App component which renders the rest of the application.